johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 corrections.

-But enough of this lengthy introduction, let's get to one of the best personal computers of all human history[^c64-amiga] --- the mighty Commodore Amiga!
+But enough of this lengthy introduction, let's get to one of the best personal computers of all human history[^c64-amiga]---the mighty Commodore Amiga!

 [^c64-amiga]: For me, it's a tie between the classic OCS/ECS Amigas and the venerable Commodore 64 that just turned 40!